Best Handmade Ceramic Mugs to Buy in India: 2026 Buyer's Guide

 What Makes a Ceramic Mug "Handmade"?
 (The Test Most Buyers Skip)

-Wheel-Thrown vs. Slip-Cast: The Real Difference
+Hand-Finished vs. Machine-Made: The Real Difference

-How to Spot a Wheel-Thrown Mug
+How to Spot a Hand-Finished Ceramic Mug

 India's Handmade Ceramic Traditions: Where the Mugs Come From